-In 2014 Chilcott directed the feature documentary, A SMALL SECTION OF THE WORLD, about a village of women coffee producers from the Talamanca mountains of Costa Rica which played at the Stare Department of the UN in Geneva.
-The film also had and theatrical run and aired in 40 countries through Sundance International.
-Her short film CODESTARS garnered over 20 million views online and was the number one video on youtube.com for two days.
+In 2014 Chilcott directed the feature documentary, A SMALL SECTION OF THE WORLD, about a village of women coffee producers from the Talamanca mountains of Costa Rica which played at the Stare Department and the UN in Geneva and aired in 40 countries.
+Her short film CODESTARS garnered over 20 million views online and was the number one video on YouTube for two days.

 In 2015 Chilcott released the documentary CODEGIRL, which follows an annual competition where high school-aged girls from around the world design an app that solves a problem in their community.
 Chilcott filmed teams all over the world from Moldova to Mexico, documenting how exposure to technology and computer science can transform young girl’s lives.